-- Creation of the Special Governors Island District on the North Island, a new zoning district that would generally allow commercial uses compatible with use of the Island as a recreational, cultural, and educational resource in the existing R3-2 district subject to review by Manhattan Community Board 1 and certification by the Chair of the City Planning Commission. - The reuse and re-tenanting of approximately 1.2 million sf of space on the North Island, in addition to the approximately 176,000 sf that has already been re-tenanted.
-As part of the retenanting, it is expected that two non-historic building additions may be demolished and potentially replaced with new structures of the same floor area.
-In addition, a new structure would be constructed on the open area north of Building 110, immediately west of Soissons Landing.

-• Ferry service seven days per week to support the uses in the re-tenanted buildings.
+- Creation of the Special Governors Island District on the North Island, a new zoning district that would to generally allow commercial uses compatible with use of the Island as a recreational, cultural, and educational resources allowed in the existing R3-2 district as well as the provisions in the federal transfer deed.
+New commercial uses larger than 7,500 sf would be subject to review by Manhattan Community Board 1-and certification by the Chair of the City Planning Commission.
+Creation of the District requires both a zoning map amendment and a zoning text amendment. - The reuse and re-tenanting of approximately 1.2 million sf of space on the North Island, in addition to the approximately 176,000 sf that has already been re-tenanted.
+As part of the retenanting, it is expected that two non-contributing historic building additions may be demolished and potentially replaced with new structures of the same floor area and similar bulk.
+In addition, a new structure would be constructed on the open area north of Building 110, immediately west of Soissons Landing. - The full development of the Park Master Plan for the Island. - Ferry service seven days per week to support the uses in the re-tenanted buildings and the expanded park and public space.